 Some aim to go to commercial filmmaking and shoot film projects meant for theatrical releases.
 This route typically requires investment in time and effort to maintain that needed visibility within the industry.
 It’s not an overnight thing to get a big break from a mainstream movie studio and direct even a low-budget commercial film for them.

 Filmmaking is a very competitive field and it takes much to prove your work ethics and the success of your former works, until you finally meet the right people to back you up for your big break, and hopefully, fast track your film career.

-Rarely, there are opportunities for those who get critical acclaim in their independent works-a big movie studio can possibly tap such talents for their commercial productions.
+Sometimes, if there are opportunities for those who get critical acclaim in their independent works, a big movie studio can possibly tap such talents for their commercial productions.